-At one time or another you may have wondered, “why is my domain name taking so long to be registered?”.
+At one time or another, you may have wondered, “why is my domain name taking so long to be registered?”.
 The answer is that not all domains are registered the same.
 Every domain is owned and operated by an entity called a Registry.
 For example, Verisign is one of the world’s most notable Registries because it operates two of the most popular domain endings .com domain and .net domain as well as others.
-Every domain is a unique brand and therefore has its own requirements and processes for registration so the time it takes to register a domain varies.
+Every domain is a unique brand and therefore has its own requirements and processes for registration so there are different time phrases for the question of how does long it takes to register a domain.

 Step 1: Registration requirements

 Some domains are easier to register than others.
 While many domains are unrestricted and open to all to register, others are held to a stricter standard.
 There are verified domains that require documents and go through a verification process to make sure the intention of the domain registration aligns with the domain brand’s policies.
 Some Country Code domains require a local presence or proof of business registration in order to register a domain name in that country.

 Step 2: Check requirements

 When a domain is registered it goes through our team of domain service specialists who make sure all registration requirements are met and all necessary documents submitted.
 When everything is in order, it is passed along to the Registry for activation and release of the domain name.